 Its time to get organized for summer!
 I love this time of year ~ so much excitement for the freedom that only summer can bring and a welcome change in our schedules that includes sleeping in a bit later, staying up well past dark, and doing what we want to do instead of what our schedule requires we do.
 However, I can’t stand the backpacks that come home at the end of the year.
 A mountain of paper that if left unchecked will just sit either inside the backpack itself or in a pile waiting to be tended to.
 Let’s face it, there’s a pretty good chance you may have had a year or two where you left it all in the backpack until August when they go back to school for the next year.
 Don’t worry…your secret is safe with me.
 But this year, its just not gonna happen!
 Check out my tips to help you get organized for summer and manage that paperwork today!

-1. Clear the Desk: Make sure your desk is as clean as can be.
+If you want to get organized for summer and deal with paperwork you need a clean slate to work with.
+Make sure your desk is as clean as can be.
 Make sure your kids inboxes, which I hope you’ve been using, are empty and ready for them to on the last day of school offload everything out of that backpack into their personal inbox.

 You are going to got through that in box with your kids and put a time frame on it no later than 48 hours.
 I’m really not joking.
 Within the first 48 hours of your kids coming home, even with everything else that is going on, together you are going to tackle this.
 And I hear you saying “But wait a minute…what am I going to do with all of this?”
 I’ve got you covered.

-How do you handle summer paperwork?
+How do you get organized for summer when it comes paperwork?

 Thanks so much for stopping by ~ see you next time!